The end of October signals the start of one of the most difficult times of year to be driving.

 Don’t get behind the wheel when tired

-Driving tired makes you a danger to yourself and other road users and even can be as harmful as drink-driving!
+Driving when tired makes you a danger to yourself and other road users and even can be as harmful as drink-driving.
 So, if you start to feel drowsy, stop and take a break.

 If you’re heading off on a long journey that involves driving through the night, make sure you schedule some rest stops at least every couple of hours and grab a strong coffee or caffeinated drink to keep yourself alert.